-Greater Wellington Regional Councillor for Porirua, and Tawa, Jenny Brash said results from the surveys and other monitoring measures were critical in guiding estuary and harbour policy and management actions, sediment and contaminant reduction, and restoration of the catchments and streams that flow into the Porirua Harbour and Pauatahanui Inlet.
+Greater Wellington Regional Councillor for Porirua, and Tawa, Jenny Brash said the results from the surveys and other monitoring measures were critical in guiding management, policy actions and restoration of the catchments and streams that flow into the harbour.

-"We need this data to make strategic decisions through the 2019 Porirua Whaitua Implementation Programme that will need us all working together to restore the ecosystem health of both arms of the Porirua Harbour."
+"We need this data to make strategic decisions on restoration implementation programmes which help us work together to restore the harbour's health."